lomesshh/do-you-know-me/README.md

 # do-you-know-me
-First CLI APP about Myself
+* First CLI APP about Myself
+* build using JS